BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Doesn't clutter UI***: MCM centralizes settings for all mods that use it, so you don't have to worry about cluttering players' screens with yet another IMGUI window, thinking when should it initialize, activate, or even about keybindings - and possible conflicts thereof - for  showing such windows.
 >
-> • ***Robustness***: MCM has more than 50 automated tests aiming to ensure that it works as expected, edge cases are handled, and errors are gracefully reported without halting the framework or game;
+> • ***Robustness***: MCM has more than 50 automated server-side tests aiming to ensure that it works as expected, edge cases are handled, and errors are gracefully reported without halting the framework or game;
 >
 > • ***UI agnostic***: MCM was designed to be, first and foremost, a standalone configuration manager.
 This means that even if support for IMGUI were to be entirely removed or replaced, the underlying structure of MCM would still function correctly;
 	> • This also means that **users who can't see the IMGUI window will still have MCM working as a config manager**.